Accredited Continuing Education

 The Heart Rhythm Society provides a comprehensive array of educational options to best meet your learning needs.
-Many of HRS' educational activities provide Continuing Medical Education (CME).
+Many of HRS' educational activities provide Accredited Continuing Education (ACE, formerly known as CME).

 Accreditation in the ACCME System seeks to assure the medical community and the public that HRS delivers education that is relevant to clinicians' needs, evidence-based, evaluated for its effectiveness, and independent of commercial influence.

-HRS supports its members commitment to education through a variety of activities that offer continuing medical education (CME) and maintenance of certification (MOC) points.
+HRS supports its members commitment to education through a variety of activities that offer accredited continuing education (ACE) and maintenance of certification (MOC) points.

 New Term Introduction

-At the end of 2020, the ACCME had introduced new terms to some of the common names and acronyms known in CME.
+At the end of 2020, the ACCME had introduced new terms to some of the common names and acronyms.
 The following terms have changed.

 These terms will begin to take effect on January 1, 2022.